Fridays with Vicky 97

 Some of these are pretty obvious like the one mentioned above, but there is still part of us that want to believe that there is a quick fix to making money online.

-Believe me, I’ve purchase my fare share of shiny objects through out the years.
+Believe me, I’ve to purchased my fair share of shiny objects throughout the years.

 The one thing I’ve learned is – making money online is very possible BUT it will take time and dedication to do it, there are no quick fix programs.

 There are programs though that can help you reach your goals and dreams.
 How can you pick out the good ones from the bad ones?
 How do you spot an online scam and how to avoid online scams?
-That’s our topic in todays post.
+That’s our topic for today’s post.

 How to Spot an Online Scam?
 7 Tips on How to Avoid Online Scams